 A number of companies are working to develop products to treat addiction, including alcohol and opioid dependence, that may compete with, and negatively impact, future sales of VIVITROL.
 Increased competition may lead to reduced unit sales of VIVITROL and increased pricing pressure.
-The latest to expire of our patents covering VIVITROL in the U.S. will expire in 2029 and the latest to expire of our patents covering VIVITROL in Europe expired in 2021.
+The latest to expire of our patents covering VIVITROL will expire in 2029 in the U.S. and expired in Europe in 2021.
 Under the terms of a settlement and license agreement, we granted Amneal a license under certain patents covering VIVITROL, including the latest to expire patent covering VIVITROL in the U.S., to market and sell a generic formulation of VIVITROL in the U.S. beginning sometime in 2028 or earlier under certain circumstances.
-We are currently engaged in Paragraph IV litigation with certain Teva entities in respect of the last to expire patent covering VIVITROL in the U.S. For a discussion of these legal proceedings, see Note 19, Commitments and Contingent Liabilities in the "Notes to Consolidated Financial Statements" in this Directors' Report and for information regarding the risks relating to these legal proceedings, see "Risks Related to our Intellectual Property-We or our licensees may face claims against IP rights covering our products and competition from generic drug manufacturers".
-A number of companies currently market and/or are developing products to treat schizophrenia and/or bipolar I disorder that may compete with and negatively impact future sales of ARISTADA, ARISTADA INITIO and LYBALVI and increased pricing pressure.
-The latest to expire of our patents covering ARISTADA, ARISTADA INITIO and LYBALVI in the U.S. will expire in 2035, 2035 and 2032, respectively; and, as such, we do not anticipate any generic versions of these products to enter the market in the near term.
-We expect our product sales, net will continue to grow as VIVITROL continues to penetrate the opioid and alcohol dependence markets in the U.S., as ARISTADA and ARISTADA INITIO continue to gain market share in the U.S., and as we continue the commercial launch of LYBALVI.
+We are currently engaged in Paragraph IV litigation with certain Teva entities in respect of the last to expire patent covering VIVITROL in the U.S. For a discussion of these legal proceedings, see Note 19, Commitments and Contingent Liabilities in the "Notes to Consolidated Financial Statements" in this Directors' Report and for information regarding the risks relating to these legal proceedings, see the section entitled "Principal Risks" in this Directors' Report and specifically the section entitled "Risks Related to our Intellectual Property-We or our licensees may face claims against IP rights covering our products and competition from generic drug manufacturers".
+A number of companies currently market and/or are developing products to treat schizophrenia and/or bipolar I disorder that may compete with and negatively impact future sales of ARISTADA, ARISTADA INITIO and LYBALVI.
+Increased competition may lead to reduced unit sales of ARISTADA, ARISTADA INITIO and LYBALVI and increased pricing pressure.
+The latest to expire of our patents covering ARISTADA, ARISTADA INITIO and LYBALVI in the U.S. will expire in 2039, 2039 and 2032, respectively; and, as such, we do not anticipate any generic versions of these products to enter the market in the near term.
+We expect our product sales, net will continue to grow as VIVITROL continues to penetrate the alcohol dependence and opioid dependence markets in the U.S., as ARISTADA and ARISTADA INITIO continue to gain market share in the U.S., and as we continue the commercial launch of LYBALVI.